maxrave-dev/SimpMusic/README.md

 Simply, because I love this name.
 It's a combination of Simple and Music.
 But SimpMusic is not simple app, it's all you need for a music streaming app.

-> **Warning**
->
->This app is in the beta stage, so it may have many bugs and make it crash.
-If you find any bugs,
-> please create an issue or contact me via email or discord sever.